-20 Best Online Co-op Games For PlayStation 4 - Gameranx
+32 Best Online Co-op Games For PlayStation 4 - Gameranx

 - Release: October 24, 2017

-Hidden Agenda is a crime thriller video game that was developed under Supermassive Games.
-The title was released back in 2017 where players will take control of Becky Marney and district Attorney Felicity Graves who are on the case of finding the serial killer The Trapper.
+Hidden Agenda is a crime thriller developed under Supermassive Games.
+The title was released back in 2017 and sees players take control of Becky Marney and district Attorney Felicity Graves who are on the case of finding the serial killer The Trapper.

-This is a short game but it does offer a PlayLink feature where other gamers can join in and vote on decisions that would alter the game.
-While technically not an online based game, players will need to be connected to a network in order to enjoy the PlayLink feature.
+This is a short game but it does offer a PlayLink feature, allowing other gamers to join in and vote on decisions that could alter the game.
+While technically not online-based, players will need to be connected to a network in order to enjoy the PlayLink feature.
 Regardless, this is still a fun game to try out with a friend.
-Best of all, because it’s a shorter title than most, you can get it at a nice discounted price.
-As of right now, Sony’s official PlayStation Store is offering the game for just $9.99.
+Best of all, because it’s a shorter title than most, you can get it at a low price.

 Broforce